 - Players who are at higher risk for severe illness from COVID-19 should avoid putting themselves at increased risk from contracting the disease.
-If you are at higher risk (please see Appendix E for guidance), please contact your coach to make alternate arrangements for training. - Monitor your health and your child's health for COVID-19 symptoms and refrain from participating in activities if your child is symptomatic.
-See Appendix D for symptoms of COVID-19 - Take the player's temperature before participating in club activities and refrain from participating if the temperature is above 100.3 degrees F. - The player should provide verbal confirmation before each activity to your coach/trainer that: - a) The player has not had any no close contact with a sick individual or anyone with a confirmed case of COVID-19 (see Appendix C). - b) The player has not had a documented case of COVID-19 in the last 14 days. - c) The player is not currently demonstrating or suffering from any ill symptoms - Notify the club (team coach, director of coaching, VP Travel Soccer or VP Rec Soccer) if your child has been diagnosed or has a suspected diagnosis of COVID-19 or if they have been in close proximity to someone with COVID-19 or is suspected of having COVID-19.
+If you are at higher risk (see Appendix E for guidance), please contact your coach to make alternate arrangements for training. - Monitor your health and your child's health for COVID-19 symptoms and refrain from participating in activities if your child is symptomatic.
+See Appendix D for symptoms of COVID-19. - Take your player's temperature before participating in club activities and refrain from participating if the temperature is above 100.3 degrees F. - The player should provide verbal confirmation before each activity to your coach/trainer that: - a) The player has not had any no close contact with a sick individual or anyone with a confirmed case of COVID-19 (see Appendix C). - b) The player has not had a documented case of COVID-19 in the last 14 days. - c) The player is not currently demonstrating any symptoms of COVID-19 (see Appendix D for symptoms of COVID-19). - d) The player is not currently demonstrating or suffering from any ill symptoms.

+Notify the club (team coach, director of coaching, VP Travel Soccer or VP Rec Soccer) if your child has been diagnosed or has a suspected diagnosis of COVID-19 or if they have been in close contact to someone with COVID-19 or is suspected of having COVID-19.